ZupIT/beagle-docs/content/en/resources/customization/beagle-for-flutter/configuration.md

 ```

 ### 3. httpClient
-Interface that provides a client to Beagle make the requests.
-Default is `DefaultHttpClient`.
-This is a key component to Beagle, because it's used in every request even it's implementation is quite simple.
-Below is the `HttpClient` contract:
+A interface that provides a client so Beagle can make the requests.

+The default is `DefaultHttpClient`.
+This is a key component to Beagle, because it's used in every request.
+See below the `HttpClient` contract:
 ```dart
 abstract class HttpClient {
   Future<Response> sendRequest(BeagleRequest req);